Category: Ergonomic Workstations

 Medical Monitor Wheeled CartsThe benefit of a medical computer cart is portability.
 Compact and mobile, you can move a medical computer cart with you as required.
 It is important to remember that a medical cart cannot hold as many monitors as a static desk and is not as ergonomic.
 However, it provides you with a low cost, mobile, and space-saving workstation option.

-Additional workstation options to consider.
+Additional radiology workstation furniture to consider.

 • Wellness screens are a protective barrier that helps prevent the spread of germs.
 Made of clear acrylic, these screens are easy to clean and sanitize.